 To add more details to the wreath, you can also make the snowflakes and the candy cane that the bear can hold.
 Indeed, it will be a beary merry Christmas with this adorable teddy bear crochet Christmas wreath.

-12. Free Poinsettia Crochet Christmas Wreath Pattern By Yarntwist
+12. Poinsettia Free Christmas Wreath Patterns By Yarntwist

 Easily add a homey look to your Christmas decorations with this free crochet wreath pattern from Yarntwist.
 This beginner-friendly pattern is perfect if you want to make an easy yet stunning Christmas decor.